stas/thesis/chapters/2_architecture.md

 The way this conversation carry information is through its messages.
 Messages are a separate model in the schema and represent the text users exchange inside a conversation.
 These messages can have replies and attachments.
+The initial version of the messages does not provide support for encryption.

 While replies also represent messages, attachments are absolutely different.
 Attachments, just like messages, belong to an user.
 This solves the privacy